What Happens If Control Arm Breaks While Driving

 A problematic automobile control arm is likely to produce a few symptoms.
 Any experienced driver will catch them.
 If you are fairly new to driving, be alert for these warning signs:

 Ever heard a ‘pop’ when running over bumps on the road?
 Or, when speeding up and reducing the speed?
 The sound might be the aftereffects of a failing control arm.
-Loose or excessively worn out bushing or ball joint could be the reason too.
+Loose or excessively worn-out bushing or ball joints could be the reason too.
 They knock at the time of acceleration and deceleration and every time the car hits a pothole or a rock.

 car lower control arm